KiSae-Lee/my-electron-react-threejs/README.md

 2. `electron-builder`: A complete solution to package and build a ready for distribution Electron app for MacOS, Windows and Linux with “auto update” support out of the box.
 3. `electron-store`: Simple data persistence for your Electron app or module - Save and load user preferences, app state, cache, etc.
 4. `@electron/remote`: an Electron module that bridges JavaScript objects from the main process to the renderer process.
 This lets you access main-process-only objects as if they were available in the renderer process.
+5. `electron-log`:  A Simple logging module for your Electron or NW.js application.

 #### sqlite - FE DB.
 1. `sql.js`: Javascript SQL database.
 It allows you to create a relational database and query it entirely in the browser.

+#### ESLint
+1. `eslint`:  Tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
+2. `@typescript-eslint/eslint-plugin`: Typescript plugin for ESLint.
+3. `@typescript-eslint/parser`: An ESLint custom parser which leverages TypeScript ESTree.

+#### Prettier
+1. `prettier`: Code formatter.
+2. `eslint-plugin-prettier`: Runs prettier as an eslint rule.

 ### Reference
 1. `sql.js`: https://cpro95.tistory.com/500